8:25 Registration and Continental Breakfast

 Peter N. McClelland

-Peter N. McClelland is a Privacy, Data Security, and Technology Attorney with Ward and Smith PA in Raleigh.
-Peter is a Certified Information Privacy Professional/US (CIPP/US) who assists clients in a range of privacy, data security, cyber supply chain and technology matters.
+Peter N. McClelland is an attorney and a Certified Information Privacy Professional/US (CIPP/US) who assists clients in a range of privacy, data security, cyber supply chain and technology matters.

 Prior to joining Ward and Smith, Peter worked as an in-house attorney for a North Carolina technology cybersecurity startup, where he managed all in-house legal affairs for strategic cyber risk management and data analytics.
 He also represented the company on a U.S. Department of Homeland Security's Cyber Supply Chain Risk Management Task Force.